 Stablecoins are cryptocurrencies that are pegged to a reserve currency, often a fiat currency.
 For example, the cryptocurrency USDT is tethered to the US dollar.
 This allows for reduced price volatility.

-Buying crypto with stablecoins is viewed as trading crypto for crypto, so any profits are subject to a flat Income Tax of 30%.
+Buying crypto with stablecoins is viewed as trading crypto for crypto, so any profits are subject to a 30% tax.

 Do you pay tax when you sell cryptocurrency in India?